Skip to content

 Every Foleon Doc consists of pages.
 Pages hold all of your content, which includes Blocks, Columns, and Elements.
 In addition to project settings and Foleon Doc settings, every page also has its own Page Settings that only apply to that specific page.

-Read more about it in our article About Page settings.
+Read more about it in our article: All about Page settings

 Blocks